jonathanjthomas/PestDetect/README.md

 The project currently does the following things.

-- Feature 1
-- Feature 2
-- Feature 3

-In the future we plan to...
+- PestSnap - Snap or use an image from gallery to identify a stored grain pest and receive targeted sustainable prevention and management techniques
+- PestBot - Chat with Pest Bot to get more information about stored grain pests

+In the future we plan to increase accessibility by adding more languages, integrating a voice reader to support illiterate farmers, and making region specific predictions and recommendations to the farmers

 See below for our proposed schedule on next steps after Call for Code 2023 submission.